‘A great Las Vegas Super Bowl’: Fans describe ‘electric’ energy at big game

 “I don’t know!
 If the Niners win, it will be,” Singh said.

-“Fantastic” is how Las Vegas Raiders fan and local resident Pierre Gendebien, 50, described the atmosphere inside Allegiant, as hundreds of fans poured through the 100 level.
+“Fantastic” is how Raiders fan and local resident Pierre Gendebien, 50, described the atmosphere inside Allegiant, as hundreds of fans poured through the 100 level.

 Gendebien, who has been to several Super Bowls, said the first Las Vegas Super Bowl will be his favorite because it’s in his hometown.